D00NIK/Specialistabp/README.md

 ## Issues
 It is currently in the alpha phase; beware of bugs (only visuals and music).
 Current known bugs to be fixed:
-- too loud/quiet music at the start of music seems to be fixed
+- <s>too loud/quiet music at the start of music</s> seems to be fixed
 - restarting the game will NOT save items to which Isaac was dancing (that means you can dance to the same items multiple times on restart)
 - does not count start items (e.g., you can dance to Isaac's d6 on active item replace)